 To open the door from the inside when the childproof door lock is on, put the lock tab in the unlock position, lower the rear window, put your hand out of the window, and pull the outside door handle.

-Auto Door Locking/Unlocking\
+Auto Door Locking/Unlocking

-Your vehicle locks or unlocks all doors automatically when a certain condition is met.
+Your vehicle locks all doors or unlocks all doors/the driver's door automatically when a certain condition is met.

 Auto Door Locking

 Drive lock mode